vapoursynth/vapoursynth/doc/functions/maskedmerge.rst

    If *mask* is a grayscale clip or if *first_plane* is true, the mask's first plane will be used as the mask for merging all planes.
 The mask will be bilinearly resized if necessary.

+   If *premultiplied* is set the blending is performed as if *clipb* has been pre-multiplied with alpha.

    By default all planes will be
    processed, but it is also possible to specify a list of the *planes* to merge